ArweaveTeam/docs.arweave.org-info/mining/syncing-packing.md

 1. Both in practice and based on economic models: sacrifice mining is not profitable.
 The cost to reserve space on the weave exceeds the incremental revenue a miner can hope to get from the additional hashrate.
-The payback period for the initial investment is long and gets longer as the weave grows - in practice it is likely that a miner is never able to recoupe their initial investment.
+The payback period for the initial investment is long and gets longer as the weave grows - in practice it is likely that a miner is never able to recoup their initial investment.
 2. Putting aside the profitability of sacrifice mining, it is ultimately good for the network as a whole.
 Sam breaks down why this is in his [thread](https://twitter.com/samecwilliams/status/1374062282817290247).